openssl/openssl/doc/designs/quic-design/connection-state-machine.md

   may cause new packets to be queued and sent, so this is not listed explicitly in the Transition column except for the `CAN_SEND` event.

-- `PTO_TIMEOUT` is raised after the PTO interval and stimulates generation of a tail loss probe.
+- `PROBE_TIMEOUT` is raised after the PTO interval and stimulates generation of a tail loss probe.

 - `IDLE_TIMEOUT` is raised after the connection idle timeout expires.